IgorMaj/SyntaxColoring/README.md

 EasyColorLang is a domain specific language (DSL) which enables you to generate [TextMate](https://macromates.com/manual/en/language_grammars) grammars used for language coloring.
 Although the json format of these grammars is fairly flexible and readable, they tend to get complex relatively quickly.
-This makes expanding and maintaining much harder.
+This makes expanding and maintaining them much harder.
 Some solutions have been proposed, with the main one being converting the grammar to [Yaml](https://yaml.org/).
 Afterwards, one could do the required editing, then convert back.
 In order to further cut the development time and costs, this DSL has been developed.
 It uses [textX](https://github.com/textX/textX), a meta language for writing DSLs, for parsing and AST generating.
 [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/), a template language, is used to generate properly formatted json.